 The gauge number is inversely proportional to the size of the gauge: a 3-gauge knit will be coarser than an 18-gauge.
 The gauge is thus the element that classifies the machinery.

 The elements that determine a machine’s gauge are: the space between the needles, the shape of the needle and the distance between the front and rear needle bars.
 Obviously, the different gauge of the garment also changes the way it feels, giving it a silkier feel the higher the gauge and a coarser feel in the low gauges.

-Thanks to our new division, fully equipped with Shima Seiki knitting machines capable of operating with this gauge, we can satisfy the strict demands of high fashion.
+Thanks to our new division, fully equipped with Shima Seiki knitting, we can satisfy the strict demands of high fashion.
 Using special machines, we are able to produce any kind of fully-fashioned knit, from inlays to jacquards, with every type of contouring and employing the most diverse types of fine yarns.

 14 GAUGE – n° 8 NEW SES-122